 Keep It Cool

 Avoid heat styling, such as flat irons and curling irons, as much as possible.
 These tools cause unnecessary strain on your locks.
-And if you choose to pull your hair back, opt for friction-free hair ties that won't tug on your strands.
+And if you choose to pull your hair back, opt for gentle hair ties that won't tug on your strands.

 Talk to Your Doctor